 Moreover, the fielding sides were entitled to a new ball much earlier in those days.
-Amazingly, after just 55 overs in 1948 – which only played into the hands of this formidable pairing.
-They induced just as much trepidation on other sides, especially Miller.
+Amazingly, after just 55 overs in 1948, which only played into the hands of this formidable pairing, they induced just as much trepidation on other sides, especially Miller.
 Who stood more upright in his action than Ray Lindwall and could make the ball lift alarmingly?

-Therefore, he comes up with great success in the 1955 series by scoring 439 runs and 20 wickets in the Caribbean.
+Therefore, he came up with great success in the 1955 series by scoring 439 runs and 20 wickets in the Caribbean.
 Perhaps his finest innings was the century he scored at Lord’s in 1953.
 That created the opportunity for an Australian win so famously thwarted by Willie Watson and Trevor Bailey on the last day.

-Don Bradman was reportedly unimpressed by Miller’s decision to give his wicket away from the first ball during the Australian massacre of Essex’s bowling at Southend in 1948 when they racked up 721 in a day.
+Don Bradman was reportedly unimpressed by Miller’s decision to give his wicket away from the first ball during the Australian massacre of Essex’s bowling at Southend in 1948, when they racked up 721 in a day.
 Shortly after the tour, Miller bowled bouncers at the great man during Bradman’s testimonial match.

 Bradman was also reckoned to have used his influence as an Australian board member to expedite Miller’s omission from a tour of South Africa.
 Hence, an injury to another player meant that in the end, Miller did go (fully justifying his presence with 246 runs and 17 wickets in the Tests).

-He kept his cricket going between sorties during the war though and was perhaps the outstanding star of the Australian Services side.
+He kept his cricket going between sorties during the war, though, and was perhaps the outstanding star of the Australian Services side.
 That entertained crowds in England and India in 1945.
-In one match at Lord’s, he hit a six on to the top tier of the pavilion.
+In one match at Lord’s, he hit a six onto the top tier of the pavilion.
 The brand of cricket he played in the ‘Victory Tests’ against England was the brand he stuck to, and it won him the hearts of millions.

-In the first-class cricket, he played 226 matches, scored 14,183 runs at 48.90 with the best of 281* including 41 hundred, 63 fifties, and 136 catches.
-He sent down 28070 balls in 326 innings, took 497 wickets at 22.30 with the best of 7 for 12, including 16 times five wickets haul and one time ten wickets in a match.
+In first-class cricket, he played 226 matches and scored 14,183 runs at 48.90, with the best of 281*, including 41 hundred, 63 fifties, and 136 catches.
+He sent down 28070 balls in 326 innings and took 497 wickets at 22.30 with the best of 7 for 12, including 16 times five wickets and one time ten wickets in a match.

-His some of the memorable awards were!
+Some of the memorable awards!

-1954 – Wisden Cricketer of the Year
+1954: Wisden Cricketer of the Year

-1956 – Awarded the MBE in the Year
+1956: Awarded the MBE in the Year